 It is vital to discuss the level of thickness you would require with your resin flooring contractor.

 Firstly, a self-smoothing epoxy resin floor, which is the combination of a three-part mixture of aggregate, resin and hardener.
 Self-levelling epoxy is the most commonly used types of resin flooring system.
-It can create a surface which is smooth, glossy and seamless.
+It can create a surface that is smooth, glossy and seamless.

 In an industrial environment, the resin will create a durable floor which can withstand forklift and other traffic.
 Because the resin has a seamless structure, it is an easy floor coating to clean.
 Maintaining a seamless resin surface is easier as materials such as oil and dirt will not get trapped.
 As well as this the flooring has chemical resistance so would be ideal in environments which deal with such chemicals on a day to day basis.